Motorola Razr (2020): Specifications

 The Razr is inspired heavily by the original feature phone line of the same name, and uses a clamshell design to conceal a 6.2-inch 21:9 OLED display.
 The device's exterior features a secondary 2.7-inch "Quick View" display to access selected features (such as notifications) when the device is closed.
 The screen is protected by a stainless-steel frame, is "scuff resistant", and has no visible crease at its folding point, with a fingerprint sensor located in the lower bezel.
 In response to concerns surrounding the Galaxy Fold, Motorola Mobility stated that it had "full confidence" in the durability of the phone's screen, that it would last the "average lifespan of a smartphone", and that they were "not going to go out there and say, consumers should be cautious of how they use the phone".
 The device was initially sold in a black finish.
 A second "Blush Gold" option was announced in February 2020.
-The Razr does not support physical SIM cards, and requires use of eSIM.
+The Razr 2019 does not support physical SIM cards, and requires use of eSIM.

 It is powered by the Qualcomm Snapdragon 710 system-on-chip and Adreno 616 GPU, with 6 GB of RAM and 128 GB of non-expandable internal storage.
 It uses two batteries which have a total capacity of 2510 mAh, and fast charging is supported at up to 15W over USB-C. A single camera is present on the rear with a 16 megapixel lens, while the front-facing camera has a 5 megapixel lens and is housed within a notch at the top of the display.

 The Razr shipped with Android 9.0 "Pie", and received an update for Android 10 in mid-May 2020, adding theme support (carried over from the Motorola Edge+) and additional functionality to the Quick View display, such as virtual keyboard support, video calling, and Google Maps support.
 Motorola Mobility committed to supporting Android 11 as well.
 The software has a "Retro Razr" mode easter egg which changes the home screen to a recreation of the menu screen and keypad of the original Razr series.

 Razr 5G

 In September 2020, Motorola Mobility released an updated revision of the Razr branded as the Razr 5G, also known as the Razr 2 5G.
 Its design is nearly identical to the original model, but the fingerprint reader is re-located to the rear of the device.
 It now uses a Snapdragon 765G system-on-chip, with 8 GB of RAM and support for sub-6 GHz 5G wireless networks.
 Its cameras were also upgraded, with a 20 megapixel front-facing camera, and 48-megapixel rear-facing camera with laser autofocus and optical image stabilization.
 In the United States, the Razr 5G is exclusive to AT&T Mobility and T-Mobile.
+The Razr 5G model brings back the physical SIM slot.